openthread/openthread/src/cli/README_SRP_SERVER.md

 Print the state of the SRP server.
 It could be `disabled`, `stopped` or `running`.

+disabled: The SRP server is not enabled yet.

+stopped: The SRP server is enabled but it's not active.
+It may become active SRP server spontaneously when detecting the lost of some active SRP server in Thread network.

+running: The SRP server is active and it will handle service registration.

 ```bash
 > srp server state
 running